Redevelopment and PURA

 Why does PURA get involved in a redevelopment project?

-PURA’s mission is the elimination of blighted areas through creative redevelopment.
-Before the authority may get involved in a project, the area first must be found to be blighted.
-A blighted area means an area which, in its present condition and use, has substantially and adversely affected or slowed the reasonable growth of the community, hindered the provision of decent housing, or constitutes a social liability to the community, and therefore is detrimental to the well-being of the citizens.
+PURA’s mission is to eliminate blighted areas through creative redevelopment.
+Before the authority may get involved in a project, the area must be found to be blighted.
+A blighted area means its present condition and use has substantially and adversely affected or slowed the reasonable growth of the community, hindered the provision of decent housing, or constitutes a social liability to the community, and therefore is detrimental to the well-being of the citizens.
 The Colorado Urban Renewal Law delineates the requirements for determining blight, and if blight is not found, PURA cannot get involved.

 What are the factors for determining blight?

-There are 11 factors of blight identified in the law, and four of them must be found for an area to be declared an urban renewal area, unless there is no objection by the property owner(s) and tenants, in which case only one factor of blight must be present.
-If eminent domain is used, five factors of blight must be found.
+There are 11 factors identified in the law for determining blight.
+Four of them must be found for an area to be declared an urban renewal area.
+If there is no objection by the property owner(s) and tenants, then only one factor of blight must be present.
+Moreover, if eminent domain is used, five factors of blight must be found.
 The following factors are used to determine if an area is blighted:

 - Slum, deteriorated, or deteriorating structures

-- Predominance of defective or inadequate street layout
+- The predominance of defective or inadequate street layout

-- Faulty lot layout in relation to size, adequacy, accessibility, or usefulness
+- Faulty lot layout concerning size, adequacy, accessibility, or usefulness

 - Unsanitary or unsafe conditions